xianlinbox/daily_practise/aws-solution-architect/compute.md

 prevent your instance from being accidentally terminated, you can enable termination protection for the instance.
 The DisableApiTermination attribute controls whether the instance can be terminated using the AWS Management Console, AWS Command Line Interface (AWS CLI), or API.
 It didn't protect ASG scaling.

+## Lauch Configuration

+A launch configuration is an instance configuration template that an Auto Scaling group uses to launch EC2 instances.
+When you create a launch configuration, the default value for the instance placement tenancy is null and the instance tenancy is controlled by the tenancy attribute of the VPC.

+LC(null/default) + VPC(dedicated) => dedicated
+LC(dedicated) + VPC(default/dedicated) => dedicated
+LC(default/null) + VPC(default) => shared

 # High Performance Computing

 Services to help HPC: